evanmurray99/group6-api/README.md

 # MGO

 Manitoba Gas and Oil (MGO) is an API that can be used to retrieve the selling prices of gas and oil providers based in Manitoba.
-The user would need to provide input with their requests: company, fuel type, and fuel grade.
+The user is required to provide input with their requests: company, fuel type, and fuel grade.
-In response, the user will receive information describing the current selling price based on their request.
+In response, the user will receive information describing the current selling price of fuel based on their request.

 ---